ieeebitmesra/IEEE-LEAD/Project-3/psaurav1290/README.md

 1. Perfecting layouts was really a big challenge
 2. Making the website responsive
 3. Handling of errors
-4. Implementation of promises and fetch API
+4. Implementation asynchronous promises and fetch API

 #### SCOPE OF IMPROVEMENT :